Early Life

-Tom Gores was born Tewfiq Georgious on July 31, 1964, in Nazareth, Israel.
-His family emigrated to the United States when he was around five years old, settling in Genesee, Michigan, near Flint.
-Growing up in a working-class family, Gores learned the value of hard work and entrepreneurship early on.
-He attended Genesee High School, where he participated in football, baseball, and basketball.
-After graduating, he pursued higher education at Michigan State University, earning a Bachelor of Science degree in construction management in 1986.
+Tom Gores was born Tewfiq Georgious in Nazareth, Israel, on July 31, 1964.
+His family, of Greek and Lebanese descent, immigrated to the United States when he was around five years old, settling in Genesee, Michigan, near Flint.
+In his youth, Gores worked at his uncle's grocery store while attending Genesee High School, where he participated in various sports.
+He graduated from Michigan State University in 1986 with a bachelor's degree in construction management.

 Rise to Success